Music at the Zoo lineup announced

 People are also reading…

-Substitute: Tales From The Who take the stage on Saturday, June 18.
-The band is a tribute to The Who, one of the most pivotal rock bands of any generation.
-Substitute brings to life the songs that over the past 50 years have become a vibrant part of music history in the form of smash hits, multiple rock operas and television themes.
+Substitute: Tales From The Who takes the stage on Saturday, June 18.
+The band is a tribute to The Who, "one of the most pivotal rock bands of any generation," according to band members.
+Substitute "brings to life the songs that over the past 50 years have become a vibrant part of music history in the form of smash hits, multiple rock operas and television themes."

 Gates will open at 5:30 p.m. with concerts beginning at 7 p.m.
 Individual tickets cost $30 in advance or $35 at the gate.
 Season tickets cost $50.
 Go to racinezoo.org/music-zoo.